spectrocloud/librarium/docs/docs-content/getting-started/gcp/scale-secure-cluster.md

 ---
 sidebar_label: "Scale, Upgrade, and Secure Clusters"
 title: "Scale, Upgrade, and Secure Clusters"
-description: "Learn how to scale, upgrade, and secure Palette host clusters deployed to Azure."
+description: "Learn how to scale, upgrade, and secure Palette host clusters deployed to GCP."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 60
-tags: ["getting-started", "azure", "tutorial"]
+tags: ["getting-started", "gcp", "tutorial"]
 ---

 Palette has in-built features to help with the automation of Day-2 operations.
 Upgrading and maintaining a deployed